Elao/PhpEnums/README.md

 Type::addType(GenderEnumType::NAME, GenderEnumType::class);
 ```

-To convert the underlying database type of your new “mytype” directly into an instance of MyType when performing schema operations, the type has to be registered with the database platform as well:
+To convert the underlying database type of your new "gender" type directly into an instance of `Gender` when performing schema operations, the type has to be registered with the database platform as well:

 ```php
 <?php